Walther PP: L66A1

 In 1974, the British Royal Army Ordnance Corps purchased some thousand .22LR caliber Walther PP pistols for members of the Ulster Defence Regiment.

 They were issued as sidearms to be carried by off duty soldiers for personal protection during The Troubles.
 They had military markings unlike standard Walther PPs.
 They had black plastic grips and were parkerized.
 In the 1980s, the guns were coated with a lacquer called Suncorite, which was later found to be toxic and is no longer in use.

 Law enforcement

 The PP and PPK were popular with police forces, alongside their specialised departments worldwide.
 Australia, Austria, Brazil, Denmark, Sweden, the United Kingdom and the United States, alongside other countries, have issued PP and PPK as their officers' sidearms.

-A PPK carried by Princess Anne's personal police officer James Beaton infamously jammed during a kidnapping attempt on the princess and her husband.
+A PPK carried by Princess Anne's personal police officer James W. Beaton jammed during a kidnapping attempt on the princess and her husband on 20 March 1974.

 The Kentucky State Police issued the stainless PPK/S as a backup gun with the agency logo engraved on the slide.

 Others

-A Walther PPK .32 (gun number 159270) was used by Kim Jae-gyu to kill South Korean leader Park Chung Hee.
+A Walther PPK .32 was used by Kim Jae-gyu to kill South Korean leader Park Chung Hee on 26 October 1979.

+Adolf Hitler was alleged to have used his personal Walther PPK to commit suicide in the Führerbunker on 30 April 1945.